Colin5734/SAI3-Chatbot/ReadMe.md

 5.  **Install Dependencies:**
     Install all necessary Python packages using pip in the **active** `sai3_env` environment:

-First, install the FAISS library using conda from the pytorch channel conda install -c pytorch faiss-cpu -y
+    First, install the FAISS library using conda from the pytorch channel

+    ```bash
+    conda install -c pytorch faiss-cpu -y
+    ```

     Then, install the other Python packages using pip

     ```bash
     pip install langchain langchain-community sentence-transformers gradio
     ```
-    #

-6.  **(For VS Code Users): Select Python Interpreter**
+7.  **(For VS Code Users): Select Python Interpreter**
     - Open the project folder in VS Code (`File` → `Open Folder...`).
     - Open the `chatbot.py` file.
     - Press `Ctrl+Shift+P` and search for `Python: Select Interpreter`.